 Choose to be kind no matter how the other person responds-

-Not surprisingly, kindness is a quality conspicuously missing in unhappy marriages.
-Too often we wait for the other person to be kind before we begin being kind.
-Sadly, this sort of willful pride never yields positive results.
-In order for the healing process to begin, one person has to humble him or herself and commit to speaking kindly to—and doing thoughtful things for—the other person (even if they act like a jerk at first).
+Kindness is a quality conspicuously missing in unhappy marriages.
+Too often we wait for the other person to be kind before we show kindness.
+This sort of willful pride and stubbornness never yields positive results.
+In order for a healing process to begin, one person has to humble him or herself and commit to speaking kindly to—and doing thoughtful things for—the other person.
+Even if the other person acts like a jerk at first.
 Usually, the other person eventually responds in kind and the marriage gets a new beginning.

 Lay down your weapons-